 Felicity Bristow + Susie Wilson

-Also please download their Seed Library Zine with printable seed packet for collecting any spare seed
+Should you wish to collect seed to add to the library please download this Seed Library Zine with printable seed packet for collecting any spare seed.

 Felicity Bristow and Susie Wilson first began their residency in 2019 working the land from their garden shed at Plot 55b at Craigentinny Telferton Allotments.
 However due to the lockdown in March 2020 the artists continued to work together, though apart, developing a growing project sending seed to each other and other participants to grow, later harvest, and collect seed from.
 Out of this their 'Growing in Isolation' project developed involving a postal exchange.
 Touching the earth, planting the seeds and tending the growing plants was something positive and hopeful for many people in the growing community, in such an uncertain and anxious time.
 The seeds became the focus to their work and made them realise the importance of ‘the seed’ to this commission.
 A small number of the visitors from AWP 2019 also accepted the offer of seeds from the project to try and grow at home also.Felicity & Susie have since set up ‘The Seed Library’, which comes out of the generous exchange, or growing tips from plot holders and visitors and connections made sending out seeds.
 The delight and quiet of spending time growing something and protecting it as it matures was felt to be very rewarding by many people growing in isolation, as well as also mirroring the frustrations of lockdown restrictions when a plant was unsuccessful or a cornucopia of slugs had ransacked the seedlings planted out!
 It is hoped that the Seed Library can occupy a physical space post-pandemic supporting plot holders as a communal place for sharing seeds and seedlings.